-Specialty: Develops miniature laser display and imaging technology based on its proprietary PicoP display engine platform which utilizes two-dimensional Micro-Electrical Mechanical Systems (MEMS), lasers, optics, and electronics to create video or still image from a small form factor device.
-The company’s products include external Pico projector displays for use with smartphones, personal media players, laptop computers and tablets, also vehicle/automotive head-up displays, wearable displays and ROV hand held bar code scanners.
+Specialty: Developed miniature laser display and imaging technology based on its proprietary PicoP display engine platform which utilizes two-dimensional Micro-Electrical Mechanical Systems (MEMS), lasers, optics, and electronics to create video or still image from a small form factor device.
+The company’s products have include external Pico projector displays for use with smartphones, personal media players, laptop computers and tablets, also vehicle / automotive head-up displays, Laser LIDAR systems for self-driving cars, wearable VR and augmented reality displays, and ROV hand held bar code scanners.

-Microvision PicoP projector MEMS Laser Display Engine (1999)
+Microvision PicoP projector MEMS Laser Display Engine Chip (1999)

 This Lucite paperweight contains an early developmental version of the Microvision MEMS (Micro-Electrical Mechanical Systems) silicon scanning mirror.

 Microvision’s patented MEMS scanner is at the core of each of it's display and imaging PicoP laser engines to this day.